 Furthermore, when demand increases, you are literally creating interest in your product with consumers and painting a picture of what value your product will offer them.

 That’s how powerful and necessary it is.
 However, there is always confusion between lead generation and demand generation, so let’s clear that out of the way before we continue.

 The Difference Between Lead Generation and Demand Generation

-As I’ve stated earlier, there’s a lot of mix up between these two similar but very different terms and knowing the difference will assist you in adequately achieving your goals.
+As I’ve stated earlier, there’s a lot of mix up between lead generation vs. demand generation and knowing the difference will assist you in adequately achieving your goals.

 When it comes to content marketing, both lead generation and demand generation are important.

 Now, lead generation is concerned with acquiring the details of potential customers, which is then used to further nurture these prospective clients till they have been fully nurtured for a sale pitch to be made to them.